The composition of the Board can be found here:

 The Chairman, David Weymouth, is responsible for setting the ‘tone at the top’ and ensuring that the Board has the right mix of skills, experience and development so that it can focus on the key issues affecting the business and for leading the Board and ensuring it acts effectively.
 Andy Golding, as CEO, has overall responsibility for managing the Group and implementing the strategies and policies agreed by the Board.

-Andy Golding’s responsibilities as CEO are to ensure that the Company operates effectively at strategic, operational and administrative levels.
+Andy Golding’s responsibilities as CEO are to ensure that the Group operates effectively at strategic, operational and administrative levels.
 He is responsible for all the Group’s activities; he provides leadership and direction to encourage others to effect strategies agreed by the Board; channels expertise, energy and enthusiasm; builds individual capabilities within the team; develops and encourages talent within the business; identifies commercial and business opportunities for the Group, building strengths in key areas; and is responsible for all commercial activities of the Group, liaising with regulatory authorities where appropriate.
-He is responsible for the quality and financial wellbeing of the Group, represents the Group to external organisations and builds awareness of the Group externally.
-Following the Combination, Andy now has a specific focus on the delivery of integration objectives.
+He is responsible for the quality and financial well-being of the Group, represents the Group to external organisations and builds awareness of the Group externally.
+In addition, Andy also has a specific focus on the delivery of integration objectives, as well as providing leadership and direction in response to COVID-19 and its impact on the business and employees throughout 2021 and beyond.

 An experienced Group Executive team, comprising specialists in finance, banking, risk, legal and IT matters, assist the CEO in carrying out his responsibilities.

-Following the Combination, Noël Harwerth was appointed as the Senior Independent Director (‘SID’), succeeding Rod Duke.
+Noël Harwerth was appointed is the Senior Independent Director (‘SID’).
 The SID’s role is to act as a sounding board for the Chairman and to support him in the delivery of his objectives.
 This includes ensuring that the views of all other Directors are communicated to, and given due consideration by, the Chairman.
 In addition, the SID is responsible for leading the annual appraisal of the Chairman’s performance.

 The SID is also available to shareholders should they wish to discuss concerns about the Company other than through the Chairman and CEO.